ChrisWhealy/parse-sap-atom-feed/docs/decimals.md

 `Data loss: Edm.Decimal value 123.456789 contains too many fractional digits.
 Expected 5 but got 6`

-However, if teh fraction contains trailing zeroes, these will first be trimmed before deciding whether to panic.
+However, if the fraction contains trailing zeroes, these will first be trimmed before deciding whether to panic.

 E.G. With `scale = 5`, attempting to deserialize `123.4567800` will succeed because trimming the trailing zeroes does not lead to data loss, but attempting to deserialize `123.456789` will cause a panic.